ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

 ### Beneficial Owners Data

 In order to complement the contracting processes data, you can display relations between it and the people and enterprises behind the entities that appear on data published under OCDS.
-Relations are expressed as a hierarchy tree, where they are established.
-They can be among companies, like a parent company and its subsidiaries; or among companies and people, like shareholders and board of directors members.
+Relations are expressed as a hierarchy tree.
+They can be among companies, like a parent company and its subsidiaries; or among companies and people, like shareholders and members of the board of directors.
 This hierarchy tree allows establishing who the beneficial owners of the analyzed contracting processes are.

 > A Beneficial Owner is any individual who, either directly or indirectly, owns, influences, controls and/or benefits of at least 5% of an asset through a corporation, commercial society or trust.
-For more information about Beneficial Owners, click [here](https://www.colaboratorio.org/beneficiarios-reales-en-mexico/).
+For more information about Beneficial Owners, click [here](https://www.colaboratorio.org/beneficiarios-reales-en-mexico/) (link in spanish).

 To create the Beneficial Owners dataset, download the template available in *assets/data/BO-template.csv*, and edit its values with a spreadsheet software, such as LibreOffice Calc, Excel, Google Spreadsheets, etc. The file contains the following columns: